renatoGarcia/icecream-cpp/README.md

 but will print the values of `a` and `b`.

-The variant `IC_FA` behaves the same as the `IC_A` function, but accepts an [output formatting string](#output-formatting) as its first argument, even before the callable argument.
+The `IC_FA` variant does the same as the `IC_A` function, but accepts an [output formatting string](#output-formatting) as its first argument, just before the callable argument.

 ### Output formatting

-It is possible to configure how the value must be formatted while printing.
-The following code:
+It is possible to configure how a value must be formatted while printing.
+The following
+code:

 ```C++
 auto a = int{42};